 At the same time, web applications can also be optimized for mobile browsers.

 This offers a much faster and cost-effective way to reach customers.
-Here are three simple ways e-commerce SEO teams can optimize their websites to deliver that experience:
+Here are three simple ways e-commerce SEO agencies can optimize their websites to deliver that experience:

 E-commerce pages often feature numerous high-quality images to showcase products, but these images can significantly slow down page loading times, and ultimately poor ranking.
 Compressing images can optimize the loading speed of e-commerce product pages by reducing bandwidth usage.